ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 The evaluator follows a pattern that every evaluator we write will follow.
 Each constructor from the AST definition has a case in the `eval` function that evaluates that constructor.
 This pattern and the accompanying `data` construct gives us three nice language properties - completeness, determinicity, and normalization

 Completeness says that every term constructed in `AE` will be evaluated by `eval`.
 Can we prove that?
-As it turns out, the Haskell `data` construct gives us some exceptionally nice properties for free, without direct proof.
+The Haskell `data` construct gives us exceptionally nice properties for free, without direct proof.
 By definition, every value in the abstract syntax for `AE` is constructed with `Num`, `Plus`, and `Minus `.
 There are no other `AE` values.
-This is generally true of any type defined using `data` in Haskell.
+This is true of any type defined using `data` in Haskell.
 All values of the type are constructed with its constructors.

 We know `AE` is complete because there is one inference rule for every syntax construct and one case in `eval` for each inference rule.
-Specifically, the `eval` function has one case for each constructor from `AE`.
+The `eval` function has one case for each constructor from `AE`.
 Because all `AE` values are built with those constructors, there is a case for every `AE` value in the `eval` function.
-While not quite a proof, this gives strong evidence that our language definition is complete.
+While not a proof, this gives strong evidence that our language definition is complete.

 Determinicity says that if we call `eval` on any term, we will get the same result.
 This is an exceptionally important property as we do bit want the same call to `eval` resulting in different values.
-We know `AE` is deterministic because there is precisely one inference rule for interpreting each element of the concrete syntax.
+We know `AE` is deterministic because there is one inference rule for interpreting each element of the concrete syntax.
 In turn we know that `eval` is deterministic because there is precisely one case in the definition for each `AE` constructor.
 Given `(Num n)` there is one rule and one `eval` case.
 Given `Plus` there is one rule and one `eval` case.

 Normalization says that a call to `eval` on any term constructed in `AE` will terminate.
 Again, a pretty bold statement.
 Can we prove it?
 The elements of a Haskell `data` type specifically and algebraic types generally have are `well-ordered`.
 In mathematics, well-ordered means that every subset of a set has a least element.
 Getting from well-ordered to guaranteed termination takes a bit of work, but the gist is that components of a constructor are smaller than the constructor itself.
 Each recursive call on the parts of a term is made on a smaller term.
 Consider `eval (Plus t1 t2)` where `t1` and `t2` can be viewed as smaller than `(Plus t1 t2)`.
 Because every set of `AE` terms has a least element, pulling a term apart into its pieces will eventually get to that least element.

 The least elements of `AE` are those constructed by `(Num n)`.
 When the evaluator reaches the least element, it cannot go further and terminates.
 Every call to `eval` gets closer to the least element.
-Note that those those least elements are what we defined as values.
+Note that those least elements are what we defined as values.
 This is not a coincidence.
 Not only does `AE` terminate, it always terminates with a value.
 Said in terms we all understand, the `AE` evaluator never crashes for any element of `AE`.

 ## All Together Now

-Before we say more about `AE`, lets put all the pieces together into a single definition.
+Before we say more about `AE`, let's put all the pieces together into a single definition.
 Definition of `AE` is now complete syntactically, semantically and operationally:

-* Syntax is defined by the `AE` grammar
+- Syntax is defined by the `AE` grammar
-* Semantics is defined by the `AE` inference rules
+- Semantics is defined by the `AE` inference rules
-* Operations are defined by `eval` and `parse`.
+- Operations are defined by `eval` and `parse`.

 First we defined a concrete syntax for terms: